FrankFineis/FrankFineis.github.io/blog/_posts/2016-06-01-Greeble_decomposition.md

 Many things about deep learning go unaddressed in a typical walkthrough to a new deep learning framework like a Keras or a Theano.
 Here are a few questions I'll hope to explore on my own that I feel are important to understanding deep learning as a tool and not a solution.

 1. What are the dimensionality constraints for training a multi-layer perception model?
 Is it even possible to train a model using less than a few thousand training examples?
-Is there a ratio of $n$ (training examples) to $p$ (feature dimension) beyond which an MLP or a convolutional neural network would be particularly easy to train?
+Is there a ratio of **n** (training examples) to **p** (feature dimension) beyond which an MLP or a convolutional neural network would be particularly easy to train?

 2. Is there a way to assess statistical significance using a neural net - e.g., can I get something like a standard error for the coefficients in a weights matrix between two layers of an MLP?